 Subpart 4.
 Continuance.
-At the discretion of the hearing review committee, the hearing may be continued to a date certain.
+At the discretion of the review committee, the hearing may be continued to a date certain.

 Subpart 5.
 Rules of Evidence.
-The rules of evidence for administrative hearings as set forth in Minnesota Statutes 14.60 and Minneapolis Code of Ordinances Chapter 141.50 (i) shall govern the hearing proceeding.
+The rules of evidence for administrative hearings as set forth in Minnesota Statutes 14.60 shall govern the hearing proceeding.
 The presiding commissioner shall determine all evidentiary and other legal issues.

 Subpart 6: Verbatim Record.
 A verbatim record of the hearing shall be made, and shall be available to a complainant appealing the review committee's decision.
-The presumptive method of recording the hearing shall be by using a court reporter, whose presence shall be secured and paid for by the Department, unless all parties agree beforehand to use a tape recorder. a recording device capable of clearly capturing the proceedings.
+The presumptive method of recording the hearing shall be a recording device capable of clearly capturing the proceedings.